manifest/pal/README.md

 It is possible to create more than one group of sequences in the main workflow.
 In this case the control of execution is delegated to the next group on the basis of or-sequence.
-To be able to determine the execution of the which group is completed successfully, the user sets a provider value for each group.
-That value will be added to the final authentication map.
+To be able to determine the execution of the which group is completed successfully, the user sets an input map for each group.
+That map will be merged to the final authentication map.

 #### Examples of creating the main workflow